RRR: Marketing

 Soon after, the team has planned a promotional tour across nine cities on six days starting from 18 March 2022 to 23 March 2022.
 On the first day of the tour, the team including Rajamouli, Rama Rao and Ram Charan headed to Dubai to participate in an event held at the Dubai Exhibition Centre in the Indian Pavilon (as part of the Expo 2020).
 The next day, the team returned to India and attended a press conference in Bangalore.
-On the same day, to promote the Telugu and Kannada versions of the film, a pre-release event was held at Agalagurki in Chikkaballapura district of Karnataka.
+On the same day, to promote the Telugu and Kannada versions of the film, a prerelease event was held at Agalagurki in Chikkaballapura district of Karnataka.
 It was organised by the film's Karnataka distribution company KVN Productions.
 Chief minister of Karnataka Basavaraj Bommai was the chief guest of the event.
 The other guests of the event were Shiva Rajkumar and K. Sudhakar (MLA of Chikballapur and Health minister of Karnataka).
 Suma Kanakala and Anushree have hosted the event.
 The following day, the team toured Baroda and Delhi.
 At first, the team visited Statue of Unity making it the first film to visit for promotions.
 The same day, an event was held by film's Hindi distributor Jayantilal Gada, at the Imperial Hotel in New Delhi where the cast and crew interacted with the media and fans.
 Aamir Khan was the chief guest of the event.
 On the fifth day, the team toured Kolkata and Varanasi.
 The team visited the Howrah Bridge in Kolkata and interacted with the local media to promote their film in the region, followed by performing the Ganga aarti in Varanasi.